 A decorated cavalry soldier in the Napoleonic Wars who lived his entire adult life as a man, his birth sex revealed only after his death.

-The life of Alexander Andreevich Alexandrov is a singular thread in Russian military history.
-Assigned female at birth, he adopted a male identity as a young adult and, in 1812, joined the Russian cavalry as it marched to face Napoleon’s Grande Armée.
-He served with distinction for over a decade, fighting in major battles and earning the St. George Cross for bravery.
-After retiring with the rank of cornet, he settled into a quiet life, writing short stories and novels.
-His secret remained intact through military service, marriage, and a literary career.
-It was only upon his death in 1866, during preparations for burial, that the attending doctor discovered his physiological sex.
-The revelation caused a minor scandal, but his military honors were never revoked, cementing his legacy as a soldier who defied the rigid conventions of his era to live and fight on his own terms.
+Cornet Alexander Andreevich Alexandrov earned the St. George Cross for bravery fighting Napoleon's Grande Armée in the Russian cavalry, serving with distinction for over a decade after joining in 1812.
+Assigned female at birth, he adopted a male identity as a young adult and marched to face the French invasion.
+He fought in major battles, retired from military service, then settled into a quiet life writing short stories and novels.
+His secret remained intact through service, marriage, and a literary career.
+Only upon his death in 1866 did the attending doctor discover his physiological sex during preparations for burial.
+The revelation caused a minor scandal, but his military honors were never revoked.
+He died a soldier who defied the rigid conventions of his era to live and fight on his own terms.

 The biggest hits of 1783